-In most organizations, the assumption of a security perimeter with trusted objects “inside” and untrusted objects “outside” no longer holds.
+In most organizations, the assumption of an information security perimeter with trusted objects “inside” and untrusted objects “outside” no longer holds.
 Malicious insiders, compromised accounts, and zero-day vulnerabilities can quickly place malicious actors inside your network and at close range to critical infrastructure.

 Defense in depth (DiD) is a security strategy that helps organizations deal with this situation.
 The strategy assumes that attackers will, or already have, penetrated different layers of the organization’s defenses.
 Multiple layers of security are needed to detect attackers at every stage of their attack cycle.